-Small projects with higher risk could create shorter work packages or add more milestones for assessing performance.
-This increases the number of activities or milestones to be maintained/statused and simplifies the process of determining work completion - the work is either finished or not.
-Using milestones is highly recommended as these interim milestones provide the means to objectively measure accomplishments each month.
+Small projects with higher risk could create shorter work packages or add more interim milestones for assessing performance.
+This increases the number of tasks/activities and milestones to be maintained/statused and simplifies the process of determining work completion - the work is either finished or not.
+Using interim and completion milestones scheduled no more than one month apart is highly recommended as these interim milestones provide the means to objectively measure accomplishments each month.
+This allows for simple 0/100 and 50/50 earned value techniques to be applied (Section 3.5).
 Otherwise, performance may be misstated, resulting in artificial variances that must be reported and explained.